icecaps-summit/sleigh-dashboard/README.md

 git push
 ```

-This update will be viewable at https://vonw.github.io/icecaps-dashboard/icecaps-dashboard.html within a couple of minutes.
+This update will be viewable at https://icecaps-summit.github.io/sleigh-dashboard/data-dashboard.html within a couple of minutes.

 Created by Von P. Walden, Washington State University
-Date: 8 Nov 2023